Posted: December 8, 2016

 Certain features let you make additional information available to others.

 Other applications.
 You can also give third parties access to your information and account - for example, via Dropbox APIs.
 Just remember that their use of your information will be governed by their privacy policies and terms.

-Dropbox Business, Enterprise & Education Admins.
-If you are a Dropbox Business, Dropbox Enterprise or Dropbox Education user, your administrator may have the ability to access and control your Dropbox Business, Enterprise or Education account.
+Dropbox Team Admins.
+If you are a user of a Dropbox team (e.g., Dropbox Business plans or Dropbox Education), your administrator may have the ability to access and control your Dropbox team account.
 Please refer to your organization's internal policies if you have questions about this.
-If you are not a Dropbox Business, Enterprise or Education user but interact with a Dropbox Business, Enterprise or Education user (by, for example, joining a shared folder or accessing stuff shared by that user), members of that organization may be able to view the name, email address, and IP address that were associated with your account at the time of that interaction.
+If you are not a Dropbox team user but interact with a Dropbox team user (by, for example, joining a shared folder or accessing stuff shared by that user), members of that organization may be able to view the name, email address, profile picture, and IP address that was associated with your account at the time of that interaction.

 Law & Order.
 We may disclose your information to third parties if we determine that such disclosure is reasonably necessary to (a) comply with the law; (b) protect any person from death or serious bodily injury; (c) prevent fraud or abuse of Dropbox or our users; or (d) protect Dropbox's property rights.

 Stewardship of your data is critical to us and a responsibility that we embrace.
 We believe that our users' data should receive the same legal protections regardless of whether it's stored on our services or on their home computer's hard drive.
 We'll abide by the following Government Request Principles when receiving, scrutinizing and responding to government requests (including national security requests) for our users' data: